7 Naatkal: Production

-In April 2016, it was announced that Shakthi would feature in a new film titled 7 Naatkal directed by his cousin Gautham and written by his uncle, Vimal peethambaram.
-The film production started on 21 April 2016, with Nikesha Patel, Ganesh Venkatraman and Angana Roy revealed to have joined the cast.
+In April 2016, it was announced that Shakthi would feature in a new film titled 7 Naatkal directed by his cousin Gautham and written by his uncle, Vimal.
+Production began the same month, with Nikesha Patel, Ganesh Venkatraman and Angana Roy revealed to have joined the cast.
 M. S. Prabhu joined the team as a cinematographer, while Vishal Chandrasekhar was signed on as the project's music composer.
-Contrary to reports, Ganesh revealed that he portrayed an Antagonist role and stated that the film would be a "racy thriller" which takes place over seven days as per the title.
+Contrary to reports, Ganesh claimed that he would portray a positive role and stated that the film would be a "racy thriller" which takes place over seven days as per the title.
 The first schedule was shot across Chennai, while the team also nurtured plans to shoot songs abroad.

 Soundtrack

 The soundtrack was composed by Vishal Chandrasekhar, and lyrics written by Madhan Karky.
-Behindwoods rated the soundtrack 2 out of 5.